-ingi opu

 Benefit Description You pay

 Family planning (cont.)
-High Option
+High Standard

 Genetic testing is covered when it is medically necessary for treating an illness or when medically necessary to develop a member's individual health maintenence or screening program.
-Nothing
+Nothing Nothing

-Not covered: All charges
+Not covered: All Charges All Charges

-Reversal of voluntary surgical sterilization
+• Reversal of voluntary surgical sterilization

 Genetic Testing and Counseling

-Infertility services High Option
+Infertility services High Standard

-Diagnosis and treatment of infertility such as: 50% coinsurance
+Diagnosis and treatment of infertility such as: 50% coinsurance 50% coinsurance

 Artificial Insemination:

 - Intravaginal insemination (IVI)

 - Intracervical insemination (ICI)

 - Intrauterine Insemination (IUI)

 Note: Drugs for fertility and for embryo support after assisted reproductive technology (ART) procedures are excluded unless the drug is included in the Formulary.

-Not covered: All charges
+Not covered: All Charges All Charges

 • Assisted reproductive technology (ART) procedures, such as:

 - in vitro fertilization (IVF)

-- embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra- fallopian transfer (ZIFT)
+- embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT)

 • Services and supplies related to ART procedures

-Cost of donor sperm
+• Cost of donor sperm

 • Cost of donor egg

 • Injectable and oral fertility drugs, except for Clomiphene Citrate and Progesterone

-Allergy care High Option
+Allergy care High Standard

-Testing and treatment \$10 per office visit
+Testing and treatment \$10 per office visit \$20 per primary care office visit or

+Nothing up to age 18 \$40 per specialty office visit

+Nothing up to age 18

-- Allergy antigen injections Nothing
+Allergy antigen injectionsAllergy serum injections Nothing 20% coinsurance after deductible

-- Allergy serum injections

-Not covered: All charges

-Provocative food testing

-• Sublingual allergy desensitization
+Not covered: • Provocative food testing • Sublingual allergy desensitization All Charges All Charges

-Benefit Description You pay Treatment therapies High Option Chemotherapy and radiation therapy Nothing Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on pages 42-46.
-Respiratory and inhalation therapy Dialysis - hemodialysis and peritoneal dialysis • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy • Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.
+Benefit Description You pay Treatment therapies High Standard Chemotherapy and radiation therapy Nothing 20% coinsurance after deductible Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/ Tissue Transplants on pages 48-52 • Respiratory and inhalation therapy Dialysis - hemodialysis and peritoneal dialysis • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy • Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.
 Note: We only cover GHT when we preauthorized the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
-See Other Services under You need prior Plan approval for certain services on pages 18-20.
+See Other Services under You need prior Plan approval for certain services on pages 17.
 Medical Nutrition Therapy Note: Medical Nutrition Therapy, Enteral or specialized nutritional support, is for those members with normal or abnormal gastrointestinal absorptive capacity who, due to non-function or disease of the gastrointestinal tract, require alternative formulas or routes of administration to provide sufficient nutrients.
 The formula must constitute 60% of the member's nutritional intake.
 The enteral and/ or other nutritional support supplies are covered as DME.
-See page 36. • Nutritional formula specifically formulated for the treatment of inborn metabolic errors in infants.
-Applied Behavior Analysis (ABA) - children with autism spectrum disorder \$10 per visit - Autism Spectrum Disorder Diagnostic Testing Nothing for Intensive-Level - Specialty Office Visit Services and Non-Intensive Services or Evidence Based Note: Autism Spectrum Disorder medical care must first be provided by a GHC-SCW Practitioner.
-Prior Authorization is required to see a provider outside of GHC-SCW staff model.
-The coverage required shall provide at least \$50,000 for intensive-level services per insured per year, for up to 35 hours of care per week for a maximum duration of 4 years, and at least \$25,000 for non-intensive-level services per insured per year.
-Therapies Not covered: All charges • Food or nutrition that is not Medical Food • Regular grocery products that can be mixed in blenders, pre-blenderized food, infant food, and all other foods, nutritional supplements, and formulas available without prescription, other than nutritional formula specifically formulated for the treatment of infants (i.e., up to 12 months of age) with an inborn error of metabolism.
+See page 39-40. • Nutritional formula specifically formulated for the treatment of inborn metabolic errors in infants. • Applied Behavior Analysis (ABA) - children with autism spectrum disorder \$10 per visit for diagnosis and treatment \$40 per office visit for diagnosis and treatment Autism Spectrum Disorder Diagnostic Testing Specialty Office Visit Nothing for Intensive-Level Services and Non-Intensive Services or Evidence Based Therapies 20% coinsurance after deductible for Intensive-Level Services and Non-Intensive Services or Evidence Based Therapies